List of Silver Slugger Award winners at second base

-In the American League, José Altuve has won six Silver Slugger awards.
-Altuve won five consecutive awards (2014–2018), all with the Astros, and won a sixth in 2022.
-Altuve's six Silver Slugger awards are second-most all-time for a second baseman and first among American League winners, ahead of Robinson Canó who is a five-time winner.
+In the American League, Jose Altuve has also won seven Silver Slugger awards, tied for the most all-time, including five consecutive awards (2014–2018).
+Altuve's seven Silver Slugger awards are the most among American League winners, ahead of Robinson Canó who is a five-time winner.
 Roberto Alomar won the award at the same position with three different teams (Baltimore Orioles, Toronto Blue Jays, Cleveland Indians).
 Julio Franco won four consecutive awards (1988–1991) with two different teams, and Lou Whitaker won four awards in five years (1983–1985, 1987) with the Detroit Tigers.

 DJ LeMahieu holds the record for the highest batting average and slugging percentage in a second baseman's Silver Slugger-winning season with the respective .364 and .590 marks he set in the pandemic-shortened 2020 season.
-In the National League, Daniel Murphy's .347 batting average in 2016 ranks first.
+In the National League, Luis Arraez's .354 batting average in 2023 ranks first.
 Willie Randolph, who won the inaugural award in the 1980 season, set a record for on-base percentage (.427) that has not yet been broken.
 Chuck Knoblauch is second behind Randolph in the American League with a .424 on-base percentage, a mark that was tied by Jeff Kent in 2000 to set the National League record.
 That year, Kent also set the record among second basemen for highest slugging percentage (.596) and the National League record for runs batted in (125).
 Bret Boone is the overall leader in runs batted in (141); this record was established in 2001.
 Marcus Semien hit 45 home runs in 2021, the most ever by a second baseman in a winning season, while Sandberg set the National League mark with 40 in 1990.
+Jose Altuve collected 225 hits in 2014, the most in a season for a second baseman in the post-integration era.